Govt. Trade Policies

 i.
 Diversify the range of exports and improve their quality;

 ii.
-Set up backward-linkage industries and services and promote use of local inputs in export products to maximize value addition particularly
+Set up backward-linkage industries and services and promote use of local inputs in export products to maximize value addition particularly in textile sector;

 iii.
 Extend fiscal and other incentives to attract entrepreneurs both local and foreign to invest in export-oriented industries;